 To get on the territory of Uzbekistan, you can use the air-transport route, train, bus or cross the border through the checkpoint.
-There are some checkpoints in Uzbekistan: (Alat-road transport, Dustlik- road transport, Yallama-road transport, Shavat-road transport, Karakalpakiya-road transport, Oibek-road-transport, Chernyaevka-pedestrian and others).
+There are some checkpoints in Uzbekistan such as Alat-road transport, Dustlik- road transport, Yallama-road transport, Shavat-road transport, Karakalpakiya-road transport, Oibek-road-transport, Chernyaevka-pedestrian, etc.

 The name of the Uzbek currency unit is sum.
 The banknotes of 100, 200, 500 and 1000 sum are in circulation.
 On arrival in Uzbekistan you can exchange your currency for the Uzbek sum at the airport and banks.
 The exchange offices are also located near the bazaars and markets.

 When paying, you can use your credit card.
 But only few hotels, restaurants and shops accept credit cards.
 Also, technical problems may occur while using them.
 Therefore, we ask you to use your credit cards as a fallback, but not the general kind of payment.